kelvinyinhei/Personal_Profile/README.md

   - Including backtest engine, sample trading strategy, scripts for rollover futures data
   - No historical data is included in this repository

-2, Udacity AI in Trading Nanodegree
+2, Artificial Intelligence in Trading Nanodegree
-  -
+  - Course from Udacity ()
+  - Please find the details of projects in the sub-directory

-3, Udacity Data Structures & Algorithms Nanodegree
+3, Data Structures & Algorithms Nanodegree
+  - Course from Udacity ()
+  - Please find the details of projects in the sub-directory

 # No Data is included due to the license